jelledruyts/IdentitySamplesB2C/README.md

 - [Startup.cs](Sample.Api.AspNetCore/Startup.cs#L58-L79): add an additional JWT bearer configuration to trust the additional authority, i.e. the signing keys of the underlying Azure AD issuer of the B2C tenant

-### User invitation using custom policy
+### User invitation using custom policy and `client_assertion` (deprecated)

 This scenario demonstrates that you can use Azure AD B2C not only for traditional self-service sign-up of end users, but that you can also lock down the directory and application by only allowing users to sign up that you have explicitly invited.

-> Note that this scenario is also covered in the very extensive [WingTip Games B2C sample solution](https://github.com/Azure-Samples/active-directory-b2c-advanced-policies/blob/master/wingtipgamesb2c/), especially check out the [invitation flow documentation](https://github.com/Azure-Samples/active-directory-b2c-advanced-policies/blob/master/wingtipgamesb2c/Implementing%20an%20invitation%20flow%2C%20Sample%20by%20Kloud.docx) for details.
-However, this sample solution and its custom policies cover _many_ scenarios which makes it difficult to focus only on this individual use case.
+> Note that passing a `client_assertion` into a user journey is [deprecated in Azure AD B2C](https://docs.microsoft.com/azure/active-directory-b2c/custom-policy-developer-notes#app-ief-integration).
+The alternative approach is to use an `id_token_hint` instead (which doesn't use a shared secret between the application and the token service, but relies on public/private keys that are discovered through metadata at runtime).
+See the [SignUp with email invitation sample](https://github.com/azure-ad-b2c/samples/tree/master/policies/invite) for details.

 This is a brief summary of how this scenario works: